 AI, progress & app workflow

-A practical note on How to keep angle consistency private, useful, and realistic for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.
+A practical note on Private workflow: angle consistency for a missed-session streak where the next action should be easier, not harsher, written with realistic expectations and a specific next step.

 Direct answer